particle-iot/docs/src/content/getting-started/console/console.md

 ![Add many devices](/assets/images/console/add-devices-4.png)

+##### Device import CSV files

+The CSV file must have a header in the first row that specifies the columns.
+The only required column is `DEVICEID` but bulk order may include columns such as:

+- DEVICEID (required)
+- SKU
+- SERIAL_NUMBER
+- ICCID
+- IMEI
+- MAC_BLE
+- PACKAGE_SN
+- OVERPACK_SN

+Additionally, you can optional include a column `DEVICE_NAME` that will be used to name the device if present.

 #### Add from order - Adding devices

 If you've ordered devices in bulk, you can add all of the devices in the order.